KristyKeller/Stream-Saver/README.md

 ## Application Description

 An application that lets the user search for any show or movie they'd like to stream.
-This application shows where this show or movie is currently streaming, the realse date, and rating.
-The user can save the shows and movies they want to watch to a watchlist viewable once they sign into their account.
+This application shows where this show or movie is currently streaming, the release date, and user ratings.
+The user can save the shows and movies they want to watch to a watch list viewable once they sign into their account.
 The user can mark which content they've finished watching and delete from their watch list at any time.

 ## Installation
 ```